 I see it on a day to day basis.
-So many producers are falling into the same trap and being sucked into the same patterns because many of them share the same beliefs as each other.
-Now this is not an article about false beliefs with music production (EQ, compression and song writing tips etc), this is more for the marketing and real world scenarios.
+Soooo many producers are falling into the same trap and being sucked into the same bad patterns.
+Now this is not an article about false beliefs with music production (EQ, compression and song writing tips etc), this is more for the marketing and real world music industry scenarios.
 So with that being said, it’s time to shatter some myths!
 Do any of the following sound like you?
 Maybe it’s time to change the way you thing about these things…

-You’ve just landed your song on a massive youtube channel with 5 Millions subs or just landed your first record deal with a major label!
+You’ve just landed your song on a massive youtube channel with 10 Millions subs or just landed your first record deal with a major label!
 Yus, time to celebrate and take a break!
-Not quite…
+Well… not quite…

-So once you’ve uploaded your music and album art to their website, they send it of on your behalf to the stores to be released within 1 day – 1 week and then around 2-3 months later your royalties start coming in from people downloading/streaming your music.
+So once you’ve uploaded your music and album art to their website, they send it of on your behalf to the stores to be released within a day to a week and then around 2-3 months later your royalties start coming in from people downloading/streaming your music.

 Perspective!
 Have you realised how many emails and demos these guys get on a daily basis?
 Massive amounts.
 Heres the truth on what could have happened.